ramlg/offers/README.md

 The application can be started using command below :
 ```
 ./mvnw spring-boot:run

+or

+./mvnw.cmd spring-boot:run
 ```
-You should have maven and java8 installed and corresponding MVN_HOME and JAVA_HOME environment set to run this command.
+You should have maven and java8 installed and corresponding M2_HOME and JAVA_HOME environment set to run this command.
 Once run application will start and will listen on port 8080.

 Postman can be used to run the manual tests.